 Not least in newspaper text, embedded sentences occur fairly frequently, often marked by parenthesis or pairs of quotes or hyphens.
-In order to reduce the complexity of the grammar, such punctuation is not ignored but rather used to delimit embedded sentences, which are then rewritten as themselves, but including the otherwise isolating boundaries:
+In order to reduce the complexity of the grammar, such punctuation is not ignored but rather used to delimit embedded sentences.